dsa950115/dsa950115.github.io/_pages/about.md

 > *Can we uncover mathematical structure in representations to enable tractable and reliable learning, prediction, and control for dynamical systems under uncertainty?*

-I pursue this question through theoretically grounded methods, focusing on **linear** structure in learned representations and drawing on tools from **statistical learning theory**.
+I pursue this question through theoretically grounded methods, focusing on **linear** structure in representations and drawing on tools from **statistical learning theory**.

 My current research explores three directions: control-oriented Koopman models; latent steering in vision-language-action (VLA) models; and novelty detection under distribution shift.